 Asbestos is a heat-resistant mineral that was added to many Celotex products to make them fireproof.
 As an asbestos company, Celotex used the mineral because it was an affordable option to ensure their products resisted fire in residential homes and commercial buildings.

-The company’s primary business is to make and distribute building products used both residentially and commercially.
-Another Celotex subsidiary was a company, Carey Canada Inc., which mined and processed asbestos fiber for Celotex products.
-The mine exposed workers to asbestos and contaminated products until it closed down in 1986.
+A Celotex subsidiary known as Carey Canada Inc. mined and processed asbestos for Celotex products.
+It operated an asbestos mine just south of Quebec City, Canada.
+The mine exposed workers to asbestos until it closed down in 1986.

-Despite the fact that Celotex and its mining subsidiary both defended themselves against lawsuits, asbestos-related liabilities mounted quickly.
-Celotex faced thousands of personal injury lawsuits and hundreds of property damage lawsuits.
-By 1998 Celotex had encountered 380,000 claims related to asbestos fibers, with health claims as high as $200 billion.
+Throughout the 1980s and 1990s, Celotex and its mining subsidiary defended themselves against thousands of asbestos lawsuits and hundreds of property damage lawsuits.
+By 1998, Celotex had encountered 380,000 asbestos claims with an estimated liability of $200 billion.

 Marion George filed one such claim against Celotex, after her husband, Stuart, died from mesothelioma.
-For 48 years Stuart worked for an asbestos insulation contractor and distributor, handling almost all of the Carey products in the warehouse and breathing in asbestos dust.
-In 1989 the jury awarded $588,000 to Stuart’s estate.
+For 48 years, Stuart worked for an asbestos insulation contractor and distributor, handling almost all of Carey Canada’s products in the warehouse that exposed him to asbestos.
+In 1989, the jury awarded $588,000 to Stuart’s estate.

 Haskel and Mattie McNair also won a case against Celotex, based on exposure to asbestos dust from working with Celotex insulation products.
-The case included 12 other manufacturers and the judge held Celotex responsible for 30 percent of the total damage amount of $125,000.
+The case included 12 other manufacturers and the judge held Celotex responsible for 30% of the total damage amount of $125,000.